-Ross Barkley: Everton midfielder 'wants new challenge' says Koeman
+Ross Barkley: Everton '100%' expect midfielder to leave club

 - From the section Football

-Everton midfielder Ross Barkley is "looking for a new challenge" and is expected to leave the club, says manager Ronald Koeman.
+Everton midfielder Ross Barkley is "looking for a new challenge" and the club "100%" expect him to leave, says manager Ronald Koeman.

 Barkley, 23, has one year left on his contract but has failed to sign a new deal.

-He was given an ultimatum by Koeman to extend his stay at the Merseyside club or be sold.
+"We made a good offer of a contract.
+He declined," said Koeman.

-Koeman also said on Wednesday he was still interested in Swansea City midfielder Gylfi Sigurdsson.
+Koeman also said he is still interested in Swansea City midfielder Gylfi Sigurdsson after the Welsh club rejected a £40m bid from the Toffees.

+The Swans want £50m for the 27-year-old, who scored nine goals last season.

+Meanwhile, Everton want around £50m for Barkley but that figure could fall before the transfer window closes on 31 August as he would be a free agent in 12 months' time.